ndollinger/RandomNoises/README.md

 RandomNoises
 ============

-I should really change that name...

-I needed a quick app that continuously output a tone, so I made this.
+I needed a quick Android app that continuously output a tone, so I made this.